 Step 6 – Download your tile

 This you must do if you want to keep your work and post it to your social media.
-It’ll already be set to the correct size simply choose your format and click download – in my case I chose to go with a JPG format but you can use PNG – or if you’re feeling wild, animate your new creation and save as a GIF.
-MP4 is alright if you’re adding sound, though to be honest, I get really annoyed at sudden sounds and I know I’m not alone in that, so be careful with that.
+It’ll already be set to the correct size simply choose your format and click download – in my case I chose to go with a .jpg format but you can use .png – or if you’re feeling wild, animate your new creation and save as an .mp4.
+DO NOT ADD SOUND – EVER!
+People get really annoyed at sudden sounds and you don’t want to drive your audience away.

 Well done! you’ve created your own really cool design!